 Bright acidity, stone fruit, panela, floral

 The Antioquia region — home to Colombia's coffee axis — produces classic, approachable coffees with round body and comforting sweetness.
 Generations of farming expertise and ideal growing conditions make Antioquia a reliable source of beautifully balanced lots that shine as everyday drinking coffee.
+Honey-processed lots from this region add a layer of fruity sweetness to the traditional nutty-chocolate profile.

 Altitude